Portsmouth Square pedestrian bridge: Design

 The hotel was designed by Chinese American architect Clement Chen and John Carl Warnecke and Associates, and the bridge was originally going to be two levels and incorporated into the design.
 However, by late 1967, the double-decker bridge concept was discarded in favor of a single level bridge.
 The design of the bridge was done by American landscape architect Robert Royston and Taiwanese architect Chen Chi-kwan.
 Clement Chen later stated the bridge design was inspired by the Anji Bridge.
 On the east end of the bridge are two sets of stairs leading up to the third floor of the hotel.
 The bridge creates a porte cochere.

 One problem of the bridge is the shadows it casts.
 This problem was noted in the original designs, which required moving the previously existing playground.

 No major renovations have been done to the bridge itself since its erection.
 However, several minor changes have been made.
 For example, a metal gate was built on the west end of bridge in 2003 at a cost of $5,000 to allow the Hilton to restrict public access when desired.
 In July 2014, a permit was requested and granted by the city to erect four flagpoles on the east side of the bridge outside the Chinese Culture Center.
 In response to skateboarders using the bridge, hostile architectural elements were installed, such as skatestoppers on the benches, and an additional railing on the ramp part of the staircase.

-Portsmouth Square was evaluated in 2019 for inclusion in the California Register of Historical Resources, during which the bridge was also determined to be eligible for historic designation by itself.
+Portsmouth Square was evaluated in 2019 for inclusion in the California Register of Historical Resources, during which the bridge was also determined to be eligible for historic designation on its own.
 The evaluation stated that the bridge was a "character defining feature" of the block.